Please do not submit financial information at the time of application.

 Requesting a DS-2019 for a J-1 Visa

 If you are requesting a DS-2019 for a J-1 visa you must provide financial documents to cover expenses for the duration of your program.
+Use the estimated amounts below to calculate the total amount you need to certify and provide the required proof of funds.
 Over 50% of funding must come from sources other than personal funds.

 Deadlines for Submission of Financial Documents

 The deadlines for submission of financial documents are May 15 for the fall term and November 15 for the winter term.
 If documents are not received by these dates, we will begin withdrawing offers of admission.
 You must include a copy of your current passport (and the passport of each dependent, if applicable) when providing your financial documents.
 Immigration documents will not be prepared without a copy of the passports.

 Estimated Student Expenses